amoux/david-sentiment/README.md

-# david-sentiment (Sentiment from YouTube Comments)
+# david-sentiment

 **Unsupervised Learning via Meta-Learning**

-> Why?
-Because Twitter text-datasets are overrated, and lack ***sentimentalism***; *The excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.*
+> Why *sentiment models from youtube comments?* - Because Twitter text-datasets are overrated, and lack ***sentimentalism***; *The excessive expression of feelings of tenderness, sadness, or nostalgia in behavior, writing, or speech.*

 #### TODOS
 - The following features will be added.